ZerdBG3/RAW/Installing.md

 # Optional Configurations
 > [!TIP]
 > You only need to find and tweak the configuration file if you want to alter the default behavior.
-Therefore, there is no need to do anything beside installing the mod if you don't want to change any of the mod's default behavior
+Therefore, there is no need to do anything besides installing the mod if you don't want to change any of the mod's default behavior

 > [!NOTE]
-> If you want to make sure your configurations are being loaded properly, turn on the Debug Console for the Script Extender using the BG3MM [`Settings` -> `Open Preferences` -> `Create Console`]
+> If you want to make sure your configurations are being loaded properly, turn on the Debug Console for the Script Extender using the BG3MM [`Settings` -> `Open Preferences` -> `Script Extender` -> `Create Console`]

 <details>
  <summary>Console example</summary>